car251290/Getabeer/README.md

 ## React Native

 React Navigation's stack navigator provides a way for your app to transition between screens and manage navigation history.
-If your app uses only one stack navigator then it is conceptually similar to how a web browser handles navigation state
+If your app uses only one stack navigator then it is conceptually similar to how a web browser handles navigation state. web browser and in React Navigation is that React Navigation's stack navigator provides the gestures and animations that you would expect on Android and iOS when navigating between routes in the stack.

 ## Native.oi